1990 Nobel Prize in Literature

-The 1990 Nobel Prize in Literature was awarded to the Mexican poet and diplomat Octavio Paz (1914–1998) "for impassioned writing with wide horizons, characterized by sensuous intelligence and humanistic integrity."
+The 1990 Nobel Prize in Literature was awarded to the Mexican poet and essayist Octavio Paz (1914–1998) "for impassioned writing with wide horizons, characterized by sensuous intelligence and humanistic integrity."
 He is the only recipient of the Nobel Prize in Literature from Mexico.

 Laureate

 One of the best known works by Octavio Paz is El laberinto de la soledad ("The Labyrinth of Solitude", 1950), a collection of essays in which he analyzes Mexican history and culture.
 Paz has solely released poetry volumes up to this time including Piedra de Sol ("Sunstone", 1957).
 He started a number of literary publications, such as Vuelta and El hijo pródigo.
 Marxism, surrealism, existentialism, Buddhism, and Hinduism were just a few of the philosophies that had an impact on him.
 Love and sexuality were major topics in his later works.
 His works include the poetry collections Águila o sol? ("Eagle or Sun?", 1951), La Estación Violenta ("The Violent Season", 1956) and El Arco y la Lira ("The Bow and The Lyre", 1956).